 Mr. Smits, the recently appointed Director General of the DG Research of the European Commission, placed ITER in the context of the current and future Framework Programmes and underlined the willingness to support this endeavor.

-Prof. Motojima, the Director-General of the ITER Organization, presented ITER as an opportunity and a reality, "the project now having gone beyond the stage of being a mere dream".
+Prof. Motojima, the Director-General of the ITER Organization, presented ITER as an opportunity and a reality, "the project now having gone beyond the stage of being a mere dream."
 Director of Agence Iter France Jérôme Pamela explained the timeline of ITER and the important role of Europe in the realization and success of this machine.

 After the talks, a number of movies were presented to the audience.
-First, a short movie in which the Fusion Expo was presented was revealed to the audience to give them a flavor of what the exhibition had to offer.
+First, a short movie in which the Fusion Expo was presented was revealed to the audience to give them a flavour of what the exhibition had to offer.
 The audience also had the opportunity to view the new 3D interactive movie of the European Commission.
 This "3D Fusion Show" aims to present fusion in an entertaining way, and is on display at the Fusion Expo.
 A little girl named Fusia is your mentor and guide.

 The academic session was honored by the presence of Prince Philippe of Belgium who showed a lot of interest and posed many questions during the walking dinner that followed the lectures.